Priyanshu-1012/Useful-scripts/README.md

 # Useful-scripts
-python scripts I use to make my life easier
+python scripts I use to make my life easier :pinched_fingers

 ## 1. Battery Percentage Notification
 I was unable to find this feature on my windows laptop...stop charging at 80% to maintain battery health or atleast notify me when battery percentage reach to 80%.
 So here's a simple script to notify me when it reach up to 80%.